Using a Solicitor During Mediation

 It is important to remember that if you have been assessed as being eligible for Legal Aid/ Public Funding, then in addition to getting FREE Family Mediation you will also be able to have a number of hours FREE consultation time with a Solicitor.

 What happens if I already have a date to go to Court.
 Can I mediate before I go to Court?

 Yes you can mediate before you go to Court and it is strongly advisable that you try family mediation before you go to Court.
 If you have a Court date pending then you will have already been to a MIAM (Mediation Information and Assessment Meeting) and found out about how mediation can help to resolve your family dispute.
 During this mediation meeting, you will have been assessed by a Family Mediator for Legal Aid, found out about what family mediation is and how family mediation can help you, been given the options that are open to you and had the relevant Family Court forms signed by an accredited family mediator.

-If you go to Court having only attended a MIAM (Mediation Information and Assessment Meeting)and you have not been through the family mediation process, then it is worth remembering that the Judge may still make an Order for you to attend family mediation, as family mediation is the Courts and the Judges preferred way of resolving family disputes, a divorce case, child contact case, or family separation case.
+If you go to Court having only attended a MIAM (Mediation Information and Assessment Meeting)and you have not been through the family mediation process, then it is worth remembering that the Judge may still make an Order for you to attend family mediation, as family mediation is the Courts and the Judges preferred way of resolving family disputes.

 How should I choose a Solicitor

 You should choose your solicitor carefully, ensure that you are fully aware of the fees that they will charge you and that you have chosen the right family solicitor to deal with your divorce case, child contact dispute or family separation dispute.
 Click HERE for a list of Kent solicitors that are willing to work with family mediation clients.